pycom/pycom-micropython-sigfox/docs/library/pyb.UART.rst

     .. method:: UART.init(baudrate, bits=8, parity=None, stop=1, \*, timeout=1000, flow=0, timeout_char=0, read_buf_len=64)

-       Initialise the UART bus with the given parameters:
+       Initialize the UART bus with the given parameters:

          - ``baudrate`` is the clock rate.
          - ``bits`` is the number of bits per character, 7, 8 or 9.